loopholelabs/wasm-toolkit/README.md

 * wasm2wat - `./wasm-toolkit wasm2wat -i something.wasm -o something.wat`
 * strace - `./wasm-toolkit strace -i something.wasm -o something-with-strace-stderr.wasm`

+## Usage

+This will wrap imports, log all data only for imports

+`./wasm-toolkit strace -i ../module1.wasm -o module1_debug.wasm --all --func ".*IMPORT.*"`

+This will add logging for all functions starting with `$runtime`

+`./wasm-toolkit strace -i ../module1.wasm -o module1_debug.wasm --all --func '^\$runtime.*'`

 ## Example output

 On the left is an strace like output.
 On the right is a wat output with debugging info.